-- fasting or malnutrition;

-- hepatic insufficiency.
+Fasting or malnutrition, hepatic insufficiency.

-Avoid consumption of alcohol and alcohol-containing medicinal products.
+Avoid consumption of alcohol and alcohol-containing medicinal product.

-Iodinated contrast agents
+Iodinated contrast media:

-Intravascular administration of iodinated contrast agents may lead to renal failure, resulting in metformin accumulation and an increased risk of lactic acidosis (see section 4.4).
+Intravascular administration of iodinated contrast media may lead to renal failure, resulting in metformin accumulation and an increased risk of lactic acidosis.

-Metformin must be discontinued prior to or at the time of the test and not be re-instituted until 48 hours afterwards, and only after renal function has been re-evaluated and found to be normal (see section 4.4).
+Metformin must be discontinued prior to, or at the time of the test and not be reinstituted until 48 hours afterwards, and only after renal function has been re-evaluated and found to be normal.